deepaksood619/deepaksood619.github.io/docs/devops/terminal-bash/bash-shortcuts.md

 ## Moving the Cursor

-- Ctrl+AorHome: Go to the beginning of the line.
+- Ctrl+A or Home: Go to the beginning of the line.
-- Ctrl+EorEnd: Go to the end of the line.
+- Ctrl+E or End: Go to the end of the line.
 - Alt+B: Go left (back) one word.
 - Alt+F: Go right (forward) one word.
 - Ctrl+XX: Move between the beginning of the line and the current position of the cursor.
 This allows you to press Ctrl+XX to return to the start of the line, change something, and then press Ctrl+XX to go back to your original cursor position.
-To use this shortcut, hold the Ctrl key and tap the Xkey twice.
+To use this shortcut, hold the Ctrl key and tap the X key twice.
 - Ctrl + b - Move back one full screen
 - Ctrl + f - Move forward one full screen
 - Ctrl + d - Move forward 1/2 screen